OmarThinks/gemini-live-audio-project/thinking.md

 ✅

 - install dependencies ✅
-- connect with a socket to the backend as in the example
+- connect with a socket to the backend as in the example ✅
-- Create a websocket endpoint
+- Create a minimal websocket endpoint, make just respond with pong
-- Connect to it with postman
 - test a request with it on postman
 - Connect to it with the react app
 - Read the server to server connection documentation
+- From frontend, send the same voice base64 request to the websocket endpoint
+- Make the backend receive this base64 request
-- send the same request from the frontend to the backend server, and make the backend send just the same request sent to it
+- make the backend send this base64 request to google, and return the response
-- Make the backend send the request to google instead
+- make the backend send the response from google to frontend
+- make frontend read the backend response in socket
+- make the frontend display the voice in the base 64 backend response
+- send a voice from the frontend to the backend
+- send the voice every 0.1 seconds